Cochin International Airport

-In fiscal year 2024–25, the airport handled more than 11 million passengers with a total of 67,469 aircraft movements.
+In fiscal year 2025–26, the airport handled more than 11 million passengers with a total of 73,134 aircraft movements.
 As of 2025, the airport is served by over 25 airline companies, carrying passengers to over 30 international destinations and over 25 domestic destinations.

-The airport operates three passenger terminals and one cargo terminal with a total area of over 225000 m2.
-In 2015, the airport became the world's first fully solar-powered airport with the inauguration of a dedicated solar plant.
-For this entrepreneurial vision, the airport won the coveted Champion of the Earth award in 2018, the highest environmental honour instituted by the United Nations.
-The airport was awarded The Best Airport in Asia-Pacific in 2020 (5 to 15 million passengers per year) by Airports Council International.
+The airport operates three passenger terminals, one cargo terminal, and one business terminal, with a total area of over 225000 m2.

+In 2015, the airport became the world's first fully solar powered airport with the inauguration of a dedicated solar plant.
+For this entrepreneurial vision, the airport won the coveted Champions of the Earth award in 2018, the highest environmental honour instituted by the United Nations.
+The airport is also the first of its kind to be developed under a public–private partnership (PPP) model in India, having been funded by nearly 10,000 non-resident Indians from 32 countries.
+The airport was named "Best Airport in Asia-Pacific" in 2020 (5 to 15 million passengers per year) by Airports Council International.
-Flights previously operated to London’s Gatwick and Heathrow airports from the airport by Air India.
-As of October 2025, these flights remain suspended.

 History

 Cochin airport began as an airstrip on Willingdon Island, built in 1936 by the Kingdom of Cochin, intended for transporting officials involved in the development of the Cochin Port.
 The Kingdom of Cochin allowed the British, who ruled India at the time, to convert the airstrip into a military airport for use by the Indian Navy during World War II.
 The Royal Navy chose it as a strategic site for their headquarters in Southern India and as an air station cum landing craft and seaplane base.
 The military facility hosted naval fighter planes and was intended to thwart possible Japanese air raids.
 A small naval unit set up operations just two days before the outbreak of World War II.

 After India achieved dominion status and the merger of the Kingdom of Cochin with India, the Indian Navy operated the airport, INS Garuda, though it permitted civilian aircraft to use the facility.
 The Gulf economic boom of the 1980s made it necessary to develop international connections to Kochi in the interests of expatriates working in the Middle East.

+Flights previously operated to London's Gatwick and Heathrow airports from the airport by Air India, but as of October 2025 these flights remain suspended.
+Airlines such as British Airways have been reported to be prospective carriers in resuming the Kochi-London route, though they have yet to materialise services.